camspiers/snap/README.md

 # Snap

-A small fast extensible finder system for neovim.
+A fast finder system for neovim.

-- Small api
-- Async by default
-- Uses producer, consumer, filter, score, sort coroutine pattern

 ## Installation